Skip to main content Skip to accessibility

 As well as the changes which are intended to act as a package alongside the CARF, further changes are being introduced which are intended to improve the quality and usability of CRS reporting.

-On 10 November 2023, Jersey joined a group of 48 jurisdictions in expressing its intention to work towards a common implementation timeframe for the CARF, with the intention of first exchanges being made in 2027.
-In order to ensure consistency and a smooth implementation, the amendments to the CRS would also be made to the same timeframe.
+This builds from the commitment made on 10 November 2023, when Jersey joined a group of 48 jurisdictions in expressing its intention to work towards a common implementation timeframe for the CARF and amended CRS, with the intention of first exchanges being made in 2027.

 Timeframes for implementation

-In line with the timeframes approved by the OECD earlier in 2023, the new rules are expected to have effect from 1 January 2026, with the first requirements to report and exchange information in 2027.
+Both sets of new rules will come into effect from 1 January 2026, with the first requirements to report and exchange information in 2027.
 This is also consistent with the EU's DAC8, finalised in October 2023.

 Further information